About NextGen Map Pack (U.S. Version)

 - A small update that will ship blank interstate icons to add additional, custom interstate icons where you’d like

-Some maps for the west Atlantic will likely be released between May and June, for tropical weather season.
+Some maps for the west Atlantic will likely be released between June & July, for tropical weather season.
 Additionally, there will almost certainly be some user requests that come in that get implemented.
 Stay tuned!

 Total file size: 7.1 GB